mindkomm/types/README.md

 #### query

 Arguments that are used for quering this post type in the back- and frontend.
-Use this to define the sort order.
+You can use this to define the sort order.
 Here’s an example for a post type `event`, where we want to order the posts by the value of a custom field named `date_start`.

 ```php
 'query' => [